 - The Men in Black films make a serious case of this when they point out they avoid using universal translators because human thought is considered an infectious disease by some aliens.
 Further shown in the novelization when two race are about to attack each other with Earth in the middle, because the humans aren't considered sentient life and thus consider the planet uninhabited.

-- Animorphs had an interesting variation - though the aliens were far more advanced, it seemed to have only been because of a head start.
+- Animorphs has an interesting variation — though the aliens are far more advanced, it seems to have only been because of a head start.
 The Andalites took three times as long as humans to go from heavier-than-air flight to landing on the moon.
 (One wonders what things would've been like a few decades after the end of the series, considering that by then, humanity's first faster-than-light spacecraft was under construction.)
-Another thing that scared the wits out of some aliens was sheer numbers. ("You mean five million, Sub-Visser?")
+Another thing that scares the wits out of some aliens is sheer numbers. ("You mean five million, Sub-Visser?")

-- Speaking of the Andalites, they have insanly weak arms so much that one is shocked that a human child can throw a rock
+- Speaking of the Andalites, they have insanely weak arms, so much that one is shocked that a human child can throw a rock.

 - The inversion is Older Than Radio, and almost older than the core trope itself.
 In the John Carter of Mars books by Edgar Rice Burroughs, the Earthman transported to the lower gravity of "Barsoom" has remarkable strength, leaping abilities, and endurance.